oortega20/tensorslow/README.md

         model.backward(grad)
         opt.update()
 ```
-Details of the Tensorslow MNIST Classifier can be found in a link to our [tensorslow-experimentation repo](https://github.com/oortega20/tensorslow-experimentation).
-Improving the accuracy of the current mnist classifier is something being researched!
+Details of the Tensorslow MNIST Classifier can be found in a link to our [tensorslow-experimentation](https://github.com/oortega20/tensorslow-experimentation) repository.
+Improving the accuracy of the current MNIST classifier is something being researched!